 There’s no bad time to visit Washington Square Park, but the spring time is especially memorable.
 There’s a cheery energy in the air as both locals and tourists eagerly flock outdoors after the dreary winter months.

 You’ll see all sorts of spring blooms at Washington Square Park (the daffodils are prolific), but my favorite blooms are the magnolias and Yoshino cherry trees — they frame the arch nicely.

-Further Reading: 10 ICONIC New York City Parks You Can’t Afford to Miss
+P.S.
+You may enjoy reading: 10 ICONIC New York City Parks You Can’t Afford to Miss

 #6.
 Sakura Park

 As the name alludes, Sakura Park is a great spot for cherry blossoms in New York City.
 At 2 acres, the park is small, but it checks all the boxes during the spring season thanks to the healthy Yoshino trees gifted by the Japanese Residents of New York in 1912.

 Since the park is located in the norther end of the Upper West Side, you won’t find too many crowds.
 A lot of tourists don’t venture this far north so there’s a higher chance of solitude or mingling with locals.